Battery Cooling System CFD Simulation: Nanofluid & Wavy Channel Tutorial

 Catalytic Converter Outline

-Figure 1- Schematic of the complete Battery Thermal Management System (BTMS) from the reference paper [1].
+Figure 1- Schematic of the Battery Thermal Management System (BTMS) showing 18650 batteries and the wavy channel.
+[1].

-Post-processing: CFD Analysis, How Wavy Channels and Nanofluids Boost Heat Removal
+Post-processing: CFD Analysis of Wavy Channels and Temperature

 Temperature distribution around the battery system Temperature distribution around the battery system 2